Skip to Main Content

 Studio Babelsberg POC Hub, Federal/Regional Rebate Paperwork & Multi-Country EU Schengen Logistics

 Here is the breakdown.
-Our coordinators handle FFA Filmförderungsanstalt federal paperwork, DFFF I 20% + DFFF II 25% + GMPF (German Motion Picture Fund) 25% uncapped federal rebate applications (since 2023), regional film commission coordination through Medienboard Berlin-Brandenburg + FFF Bayern + Filmstiftung NRW + MFG Baden-Württemberg + Nordmedia + HessenFilm + MDM, Eurimages + Creative Europe MEDIA co-production paperwork, KSK Künstlersozialkasse mandatory freelance insurance, BG ETEM + VBG + DGUV workers' comp, Sozialversicherung ~40% statutory deductions, 19% MwSt VAT invoicing, FSK age rating gating, DSGVO/GDPR + BDSG data-protection, ver.di + BFFS + BVR + VDD + DKV + BVK union rate frameworks with reciprocal IATSE / DGA / SAG-AFTRA / WGA US plan via EU treaties, Schengen visa coordination for non-EU crew, and Lufthansa MUC/FRA/DUS-LAX + Deutsche Bahn ICE Berlin-Munich-Cologne high-speed rail logistics.
+Our coordinators handle FFA Filmförderungsanstalt federal forms, DFFF I 20% + DFFF II 25% + GMPF (German Motion Picture Fund) 25% uncapped federal rebates applications (since 2023), regional film commission planning through Medienboard Berlin-Brandenburg + FFF Bayern + Filmstiftung NRW + MFG Baden-Württemberg + Nordmedia + HessenFilm + MDM, Eurimages + Creative Europe MEDIA co-production forms, KSK Künstlersozialkasse required freelance insurance, BG ETEM + VBG + DGUV workers' comp, Sozialversicherung ~40% statutory deductions, 19% MwSt VAT invoicing, FSK age rating gating, DSGVO/GDPR + BDSG data-protection, ver.di + BFFS + BVR + VDD + DKV + BVK union rate frameworks with reciprocal IATSE / DGA / SAG-AFTRA / WGA US plan via EU treaties, Schengen visa planning for non-EU crew, and Lufthansa MUC/FRA/DUS-LAX + Deutsche Bahn ICE Berlin-Munich-Cologne high-speed rail logistics.

 DFFB Berlin + HFF München + Filmuniversität Babelsberg Konrad Wolf + Filmakademie Baden-Württemberg Ludwigsburg + ifs Köln + Hamburg Media School feed the emerging-coordinator pipeline.